- A judge overturned the work requirement as of March 2019; enrollees no longer need to report work activities to the state

 Arkansas received federal approval in March 2018 to make some modifications to the state’s Medicaid expansion program, including the implementation of a work requirement and the unconditional elimination of Medicaid’s three-month retroactive eligibility, replacing it with a 30-day retroactive eligibility provision instead.
 The waiver amendment was submitted in June 2017, and Arkansas had hoped to implement the changes by January 2018.
 But the waiver approval noted that the work requirement could be implemented no earlier than June 1, 2018.

 So people began losing coverage as of the end of August for failure to comply with the work requirement — including failure to comply with the onerous reporting requirements, detailed below.
 By the end of 2018, more than 18,000 people had lost their Medicaid coverage in Arkansas under the new work requirement.
-A beneficiary who loses coverage due to non-compliance with the work requirement is locked out of Arkansas Works until the end of the year.
+A beneficiary who lost coverage due to non-compliance with the work requirement was locked out of Arkansas Works until the end of the year.

 The details of the state’s Medicaid waiver are described below.
 Of particular importance was the low-cost, high-tech approach that the state opted to take in terms of administering the work requirement.
 People subject to the Medicaid work requirement had to document their work hours via an online portal that the state created, and there were no alternative ways for people to submit proof that they were complying with the work requirement.
-I tried clicking on the “report work activities” link (no longer available now that a federal judge has shut down the state’s Medicaid work requirement) and ended up with a blank screen as of mid-June; when I tried again in mid-August, the link worked correctly, but at that point, the website would shut down at 9 pm each night, and wasn’t available again until 7 am.
+I tried clicking on the “report work activities” link (no longer available now that a federal judge has shut down the state’s Medicaid work requirement) and ended up with a blank screen as of mid-June 2018; when I tried again in mid-August, the link worked correctly, but at that point, the website would shut down at 9 pm each night, and wasn’t available again until 7 am.

 This is despite the fact that only Mississippi has a larger percentage of residents without access to home internet than Arkansas.
 The state clarified in May 2018 that people who don’t have a computer or who have difficulty reading or using the internet would be able to designate an assister who will be able to help them comply with the verification of the work requirement, but that only serves to highlight how much of an obstacle the reporting requirements may have been for some people.

-The state noted that not only was it cheaper to use an online system (versus hiring more people to work in country offices in order to have an in-person verification system), it would also encourage people to become more computer literate.
+The state noted that not only was it cheaper to use an online system (versus hiring more people to work in county offices in order to have an in-person verification system), it would also encourage people to become more computer literate.
 But it’s important to keep in mind that Medicaid is a health care program — not a jobs program or a life skills program or a computer literacy program.
 And taking away a person’s health care isn’t likely to improve their situation in life.

 Amid an outpouring of criticism, Arkansas added a telephone hotline in December 2018 that Arkansas Works members could use (from 7am to 9pm) to report their work hours.